zrmacc/Surrogate-Replication-eQTL/README.txt

 # Prepare GTEx figures and tables:
 sh GTEx.sh

-# SSN eQTL mapping summary statistics are located Data/SSN.rds, and descriptions of the fields are provided in Data/Description.tsv.
+# SSN eQTL summary statistics are located Data/SSN.rds, and descriptions of the fields are provided in Data/Description.tsv.